 To receive your financial aid, you must meet all eligibility requirements as listed on Eligibility to Apply (Undergraduate or Graduate) and complete all the requirements specified on the Financial Aid tab of Texas State Self-Service.
 If these requirements are met and your aid is ready for disbursement, it will be moved to your student account with Student Business Services no earlier than ten calendar days prior to the start of classes.
 Any aid available after that point will be moved to your student account within 24 hours of it being ready for disbursement.

-For summer, financial aid that is ready will also disburse 10 days prior to the start of your courses provided you are enrolled in at least a half-time status (as with fall and spring).
+Financial aid that is ready will also disburse 10 days prior to the start of your courses provided you are enrolled in at least a half-time status (in courses that count toward your degree as with fall and spring).
 As in previous summers, however, your enrollment status will not include those courses for which you have registered but not yet begun (i.e., those courses that start at a later date).

-Your enrollment status (i.e., full-time, half-time, etc.) is determined by the number of hours in which you enroll during a semester.
+Your enrollment status (i.e., full-time, half-time, etc.) for financial aid purposes is determined by the number of hours in which you enroll and that count toward your degree during a semester.
 To determine the enrolled hours that equate to a particular enrollment status, visit the University Registrar’s Office (see the chart at the bottom of the page).
-Please note that undergraduate certificate students adhere to undergraduate enrollment status determinations, and graduate certificate students adhere to graduate enrollment status determinations.
+Please note that post-baccalaureate teacher certificate students adhere to undergraduate enrollment status determinations.

-If your lender does not use EFT (electronic funds transfer), you will have to pick up your paper loan check at the JCK Building (student id required) within 21 days of it first being available.
+If your lender does not use EFT (electronic funds transfer), you will have to pick up your paper loan check at Student Business Services (student ID required) within 21 days of it first being available.
 We are not—under federal regulations—allowed to release your funds until ten days prior to the start of classes.